m5stack/m5-docs/docs/en/app/lidarbot.md

 <a href="https://m5stack.oss-cn-shenzhen.aliyuncs.com/EasyLoader/Application/LidarBOT/LidarBot_RemoteController/LidarBot_RemoteController.exe"><button type="button" class="btn btn-primary">click to download EasyLoader/Remote</button></a>

 >1.EasyLoader is a simple and fast program burner.
 Every product page in EasyLoader provides a product-related case program.
-It can be burned to the master through simple steps, and a series of function verification can be performed.(**Currently EasyLoader is only available for Windows OS**)
+It can be burned to the master through simple steps, and a series of function verification can be performed.

 >2.After downloading the software, double-click to run the application, connect the M5 device to the computer via the data cable, select the port parameters, and click **"Burn"** to start burning.